 Conversation Starters About Money in the Wild, or How to Talk Openly About Money Mistakes

 It wasn’t a fail.
 It was simply the price I paid for my education on this writing adventure.
 Then, there was a time shortly after I bought my first condo.
-I was 24-years old and feeling proud.
-Then, a few months in, I was cleaning out a junk drawer and made a gut-wrenching discovering.
+I was 24 years old and feeling proud.
+Then, a few months in, I was cleaning out a junk drawer and made a gut-wrenching discovery.
 In that drawer were checkbooks to two different accounts—one of which had been closed for some time.
 I bet you can guess which one I had paid all of that month’s bills with (including a tithe to the church).
 Oops!

 Fortunately, I’ve gotten much better at adulting since my twenties.
 I share these stories because if you’ve failed with finances in the past, there is hope.
 Failing forward is always an option, and money mishaps can be the best teacher around.
 So don’t be afraid to talk openly about financial blunders.
 Instead, learn from them.
 Share your wisdom with others.
 I’ve noticed that many wealthy entrepreneurs made their millions, lost it all, and built it back up again.
 This isn’t true of all of them, but it happens more often than we realize.